sqlxpert/lights-off-aws/README.md

 * You can change the `LogLevel` parameter of your Lights Off CloudFormation stack to see more messages.

-## On/Off Switch

-* You can change the `Enable` parameter of your Lights Off CloudFormation stack.
-* While Enable is `false`, scheduled operations do not happen; they are skipped permanently and cannot be reprised.

-## Security Model
+## Security

+_In accordance with the software license, nothing in this section creates a warranty, an indemnification, an assumption of liability, etc. Use this software entirely at your own risk.
+Lights Off is open-source, so you are encouraged to read the code yourself and to evaluate its security._

+### Lights Off Security Goals

+* Distinct, least-privilege roles for the AWS Lambda function that finds matching AWS resources and the function that performs scheduled operations.
+  The "Do" function is only authorized to perform a small set of operations, and then only on a resource with a `sched-` tag key that names the specific operation in question.

+* A least-privilege queue policy for the SQS queue between the two functions.
+  This scheduled operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or for a dead-letter queue, in the case of a failed operation).
+Encryption in transit is required.

+* Readable IAM policies, included in CloudFormation templates, formatted as YAML rather than JSON, and broken down into discrete statements by resource, by service, or by principal.

+* Support for encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain the identifiers and tags of AWS resources) and for the entire contents of log messages.
+(This is optional, and configuring it does require advanced knowledge, especially in multi-region and multi-account deployments.)

+* No data storage other than in queues and logs.
+The retention periods for the failed operation queue and the logs are configurable, and the fixed retention period for the operation queue is short.

+* Basic safeguards against clock drift in distributed systems.
+The "Find" function starts 1 minute into the cycle, and 9 minutes into the 10-minute cycle, the "Do" function treats any further scheduled operation messages as expired.

+* A checksum for the AWS Lambda function source code bundle.
+(The bundle is checked in to this repository only to save people who are new to AWS Lambda from having to generate a bundle themselves.)

+* An optional, least-privilege CloudFormation service role for deployment.

+### Security Steps That You Can Take
-* Allow only a few trusted people to tag AWS resources.
-You can restrict the right to add, change and delete `sched-` tags by including the [`aws:TagKeys` condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) in IAM policies, permission boundaries, and service control policies.

-* Sometimes, such restrictive policies have the effect of requiring users to change or delete only one tag at a time.
+* Allow only a few trusted people (and carefully-configured automated services) to tag AWS resources.
+You can restrict the right to add, change and delete `sched-` tags by including the [`aws:TagKeys` condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) in IAM policies and permission boundaries.
+(Sometimes, restrictive policies have the effect of requiring users to change or delete only one tag at a time.)

-* Do not allow a role that can create backups (or, in this case, set tags to prompt backup creation) to delete backups as well.
+* Never allow a role that can create backups (or, in this case, set tags to prompt backup creation) to delete backups as well.

+* Prevent ordinary AWS users from modifying components of Lights Off, most of which are easily identified by `LightsOff` in ARNs and/or in the automatic `aws:cloudformation:stack-name` tag.
+Limiting most people's permissions so that the `LightsOffPrereqs-DeploymentRole` (see [Advanced Installation: Least-Privilege](#least-privilege) is _needed_ when modifying Lighs Off is one idea.
+You could also copy the role's in-line IAM policy, remove statements with `"Resource": "*"`, change the `"Effect"` of the remaining statements to `"Deny"`, and add the new policy to the roles that most people use on a day-to-day basis.
+(Protecting resources from inadvertent or intentional modification is a concern that applies to _any_ application in your AWS environment.)

+* Apply a similar `"Deny"` policy to prevent ordinary AWS users from directly invoking the Lights Off AWS Lambda functions.

+* Use AWS CloudTrail to log changes to your AWS infrastructure.
+You could configure your log monitoring system to alert you when components of Lights Off (identified as above) are modified.

+* Separate production and non-production AWS workloads.
+You might choose not to deploy Lights Off in AWS accounts used for production, or you might customize the "Do" function's role in those accounts, so that the function would not be authorized to perform potentially disruptive operations such as stopping or rebooting EC2 instances and RDS databases.

 * Note these AWS limitations: